OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/appendix-geomapproject/geomapproject.md

 This approach allows cloud infrastructure such as Amazon Web Services (AWS), Google Cloud Platform (GDP), and Microsoft Azure to do the heavy lifting of serving web application software and data files to web browsers and other tools.

-The design of each web application must consider many factors and depends on the features of the software tools that are used..
+The design of each web application must consider many factors and depends on the features of the software tools that are used.
 The GeoMapProject is intended to help with application development by indicating how map data are organized, provide properties for displaying data, and describing basic event handling hooks so that mapping applications can provide interactive features.